Multipartite entanglement vs nonlocality for two families of $N$-qubit states: Introduction

-where $\tau(\psi_g)$ is the $n$-tangle \cite{ckw,Osborne,Wong} which quantifies the multipartite entanglement present in the GGHZ states.
-The above equations show that for the GGHZ states, the inequality $S_N \leq 2^{N-1}$ is not violated when $\tau(\psi_g) \leq 1/2$, even though the states are genuinely $N$-qubit entangled.
+Here, $\tau(\psi_g)$ is the $n$-tangle of the GGHZ state.
+Our analytical expressions show interesting features of the nonlocality of these states.
+Unlike the 2-qubit case, nonlocality does not increase monotonically with entanglement.
+Most significantly, the inequality $|\left< S_N \right>|\leq 2^{N-1}$ is not violated when $\tau(\psi_g) \leq 1/2$, even though the states are genuinely $N$-qubit entangled.
 Thus, we show that the Svetlichny inequality is not sensitive to the $N$-qubit entanglement in these states.
 Interestingly, the critical value of $\tau(\psi_g) \leq 1/2$ beyond which violation occurs, is the same for all values of $N$.